-Action Launcher is a great place to start for theming.
-It comes with some basic theming elements.
-It can auto-customize the colors of the launcher from the colors on your wallpaper.
-Additionally, it has a variety of customization options to make everything look pretty much how you want.
-That includes Android 7.1 style app shortcuts, a quick bar, smart-sized icons, Android’s new Material You theming, and elements from the Google Pixel Launcher.
-It’s also a rock solid launcher app.
-You can do all kinds of fun Android themes with this one and a little elbow grease.
-Evie Launcher is another excellent launcher with a lot of individual customization options.
+Action Launcher is a great place to start for themeing.
+It allows you to auto-customize the colors of the launcher from the colors on your wallpaper.
+Additionally, it has a variety of customization options to make everything look how you like it.
+This includes app shortcuts, a quick bar, smart-sized icons, Android’s new Material You theming, and elements from the Google Pixel Launcher.
+It’s also a rock-solid launcher app.
+You can do all kinds of fun Android themes with this one, but it takes a bit of work.

 Gboard and SwiftKey are two of the most popular Android keyboards.
-They’re both excellent for theming as well.
+They’re both excellent for personalizing your device.
 SwiftKey has more options; it includes many unique themes, along with a variety of seasonal themes.
 Gboard has more basic options and offers a more minimalistic design.
 However, both keyboards have custom theming available on top of the preset stuff.
-There are other keyboards with this functionality.
-Gboard and SwiftKey are simply the two best ones in terms of actual usability as well as theming.
+There are other keyboards with this functionality; however, Gboard and SwiftKey are simply the two best ones in terms of usability and performance.
 Plus, they’re both free with no in-app purchases or ads.
-Thank you Google and Microsoft!
+Thank you, Google and Microsoft!

 KWGT and KLWP

-Nova Launcher is probably the best launcher app out there.
-It’s also excellent for Android themes.
-It has a ton of customization options.
-You can make it look pretty much however you want.
-It supports icon packs, sub-grid positioning, color controls, a scrollable dock, and more.
+Nova Launcher is one of the best launcher apps out there.
+It’s excellent for Android themeing.
+It’s equipped with a ton of customization options, including icon packs, sub-grid positioning, color controls, a scrollable dock, and much more.
 There are also Nova Launcher themes in Google Play that add a bit more to the mix.
 The paid version adds some extra features like gestures to execute certain commands easily, create app drawer rooms, assign custom gestures to icon boxes, hide certain apps without uninstalling them, and many more.
 This app is recommended for newbies; it’s a good app to start customizing.

-Walli is an above average wallpaper app.
-It has a bunch of random images and artwork from a bunch of random artists.
-This is kind of like Etsy but for your wallpapers.
-You can find a ton of unique stuff here that you generally can’t find anywhere else.
-Walli also does the right thing by giving its artists some the earnings from the app itself.
-It rounds out the experience with a usable UI and a neat playlist feature to help you discover new wallpapers.
-We also like Google Wallpapers, Abstruct, and WallPix for wallpapers as well.
+Walli is another wallpaper app on our list.
+It features a variety of unique images and artwork from different artists.
+Think of it like Etsy, but for your wallpapers.
+This app features a lot of exceptional stuff that you generally can’t find on any wallpaper app.
+Walli also does the right thing by giving its artists some of the earnings from the app itself.
+The UI is user-friendly and easy to navigate through, and there is also a neat playlist feature to help you discover new wallpapers.
+Some other options include Google Wallpapers, Abstruct, and WallPix.

 Bonus: OEM themes

 Android doesn’t have native theming.
-That’s part of what makes Android themes so difficult.
 However, many OEMs have now begun to offer some type of customization app.
-Samsung, HTC, LG, Huawei, MIUI, and others do have theme engines.
-You’ll have to do into your settings menu or the individual OEM app store in order to find them.
-These can change the color and theme of your icons, background, quick settings, settings menu, and other elements that normal theming methods can’t get to normally.
-They’re not overly diverse and some of them cost money.
+Samsung, HTC, Huawei, MIUI, and others have integrated theme engines.
+You’ll have to access your settings menu or the individual OEM app store in order to find them.
+These allow you to change the color and theme of your icons, background, quick settings, settings menu, and other elements that normal theming methods can’t get to.
+However, they’re not that diverse, and some of them even cost money.
 However, it’s a good place to start.
 The Samsung Theme Store is known for providing some of the best freebie themes.